shradha-khapra/Online-Library-System/README.md

-# libofly
+# Online Library System
-an online library management project using handle bars and SQL as database
+An online library management project using handle bars and SQL as database.
+It makes use of Google Books API.